Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 For instance;

--  JS script was used to instigate the colour change of the quiz buttons when the right or wrong answers were clicked on.
+-  JS statements and functions were used to instigate the colour change of the quiz buttons when the right or wrong answers were clicked on.

-- JS script was also used to enable the hiding and appearing function of the scores once the quizzes were completed. elements of the website.
+- JS statements and functions were also used to enable the hiding and appearing function of the scores once the quizzes were completed. elements of the website.

 - **JQuery**: Supported specific functionalities (e.g. confetti animation) within the site through simplifying ‘Document Object Model’ (DOM) manipulation (Developer.mozilla.org, 2021).